 Best Place For A Photo Shoot In Bangalore And Around (50+)

-With the boom in Instagram, rise of cheap professional cameras and a lockdown, photography has been a growing hobby and a respectable and legit profession of late.
+With the boom in Instagram, rise of cheap professional cameras, ever better camera phones, and a lockdown, photography has been a growing hobby and a respectable and legit profession of late.

 Photographers, models and influencers alike are always on the hunt for great spots to take that selfie, portrait shot or just to capture some beautiful scenery.
-So the next time you're out or need a fresh set of photos without having to travel, wondering where to station your camera at to get those Insta-worthy photos, here's a handy list to bookmark.
+So the next time you're out or need a fresh set of photos without having to travel, wondering where to station your camera at to get those Insta-worthy photos in Bangalore, here's a handy list to bookmark.

 Nature Spots for photography in the outskirts of Bangalore